LaViRA: Language-Vision-Robot Actions Translation for Zero-Shot Vision Language Navigation in Continuous Environments

 To offer qualitative insights into LaViRA's decision-making, Figure~\ref{fig:vis-all} shows a successful navigation run and common failures.
 In the success case, LaViRA demonstrates its coarse-to-fine approach: it first makes a high-level directional choice (``navigate left''), then grounds this in a visual landmark (``Black door with glass panels''), and finally selects a precise waypoint.
 This hierarchical process validates our design.

-The failure cases illustrate common errors: (1) A Language Action error from an ambiguous instruction.
-For example, when the instruction asks to ``walk to the door in the front'' where there are several doors in agent's observation, LAM fails to identify the door desired.
-(2) A Vision Action error where the correct object description is grounded to the wrong image region.
-Though VAM exhibit a strong capability to ground objects in a bounding box, it sometimes fails to locate a relatively larger area like ``hallway'' or ``living room'' and chooses a meaningless region in the observation.
-(3) A simulation-induced error where depth reconstruction artifacts cause incorrect 3D projection of the target.
-For instance, in the Habitat simulator, transparent objects like windows are not assigned depth values.
-This lack of data disrupts the agent's spatial perception, causing it to mislocate the target.
+The failure cases illustrate three common errors: (1) A Language Action error from ambiguous instructions, e.g., failing to identify the correct door when multiple doors are visible.
+This can be mitigated by explicit sub-instruction decomposition during prompting.
+(2) A Vision Action error where the correct object is grounded to the wrong image region.
+Although VAM excels at bounding-box grounding, it sometimes fails on larger areas like ``hallway'' or ``living room''.
+Integrating open-vocabulary segmentation (e.g., SAM 2) as post-processing can address this.
+(3) A simulation-induced depth error where transparent objects (e.g., windows in Habitat) lack depth values, leading to incorrect 3D projection.
+In real-world deployment, this can be resolved via LiDAR or stereo depth fusion.